Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Seneca Falls Visitor Center

-Head back across the canal to Fall Street and check out the Seneca Falls Heritage and Tourism Center.
-This three-story center offers a wealth of information about the history of Seneca Falls and the surrounding area.
+Check out the Seneca Falls Heritage and Tourism Center—a three-story center that offers a wealth of information about the history of Seneca Falls and the surrounding area.

 Gould Hotel